 SEO techniques change in a heartbeat and are molded around what the updated algorithms bring.
 Google has been known to update its algorithm upwards of 500 times in a year, and with changes happening that quick, it can be hard to keep your rankings on the first page.
-Companies and search engine agencies have used “black hat tactics” in the past to help sites score front-page results, many, as recently as 2018.
+Companies and search engine agencies have used “black hat tactics” in the past to help sites score front-page results.
 But search engines like Bing, Yahoo, and Google are not only rendering those types of tricks obsolete with their algorithm updates but are penalizing sites still using these methods.
 Instead, these search engines are favoring websites that are rich in keywords, demonstrate user engagement, and reward higher onsite time.
 If you get it right, you and your site can reap the benefits of increased traffic, which leads to more conversions, improves leads and hopefully boosts sales.
 Something every business wants!

 That’s why I’ve pulled together 7 quick and easy tips to pinpoint simple SEO fixes you can make right away to boost your performance today.
 That way you can make sure you’re using the best SEO strategy for the coming year.

 1. Use great-quality, relevant, and quick content to answer questions

 One of the big factors in ranking this year is the amount of time visitors spend on your website.
 This may or may not make sense as to how it can affect SEO ranking.
 When your website provides useful content to visitors they have a tendency to stay longer on your website and want to consume the information you provide.
 This increases what is called “dwell time” on your site.
 One of the ways to do this is by increasing the amount of content found on your pages.
 A good goal to set is to have, at the very least, an average of thirty seconds spent on each page.